FDA warns about acetaminophen dangers

 If you take acetaminophen—the active ingredient in the pain reliever Tylenol—for your aches and pains, there’s some new advice you should know about from the U.S. Food and Drug Administration (FDA).

-More than 1,500 Americans died in the last 10 years after accidentally taking too much acetaminophen.1 When taken at recommended doses, the pain reliever is thought to be safe, but when taken in larger quantities, the drug can often damage or even destroy the liver.
-This is especially true if acetaminophen is combined with alcohol.2
+When taken at recommended doses, the pain reliever is thought to be safe, but when taken in larger quantities, the drug can often damage or even destroy the liver.1

 The FDA warns consumers on product labels against taking acetaminophen after three alcoholic drinks.